-If you are trading in Forex you will probably hear traders mention support and resistance all the time.
-Its one of the founding blocks for all trading.
+If you are trading Forex you will probably hear traders mention “support and resistance” levels.
+It’s one of the founding blocks of trading.
 But what is it and how do we use it?
-Lets find out!
+Let’s find out!

-Resistance – As you probably guessed, resistance is the opposite of support and reveals an area where sellers are entering and dumping supply into the market.
-This than causes prices to fail from going any higher.
+esistance – As you probably guessed, resistance is the opposite of support and reveals an area where sellers are entering and dumping supply into the market.
+This then causes prices to not rise higher.

 Sounds simple enough; here are a few examples.

 Forex traders use support and resistance as point of reference for potential buy and sell entries.
-Therefore, if a trader sees that there is support in the AUDUSD at 1.0700, he'll feel better about buying just above 1.0700, since they know that other traders are buying at that level.
-Similarily, if one wanted to short the EURUSD after its big move higher, selling below 1.3500 may be a good move since there has been resistance at that level which was stopping previous moves higher.
+Therefore, if a trader sees that there is support in the AUD/USD at 1.0700, they’ll feel confident about buying just above 1.0700, since they know that other traders are buying at that level.
+Similarly, if one wanted to short the EUR/USD after its big move higher, selling below 1.3500 may be a good move since there has been resistance at that level s stopping previous climbs.

-Basically, buying or selling along with other traders is often a winning strategy for Forex traders as it increases the chances of favorable momentum.
-(Going with the flow can also self destruct when lots of Forex traders try to exit the same position at the same time, but that’s for another strategy.
-In any we are building into this basic strategy a small risk threshold to prevent getting run over by the herd.
+Overall, buying or selling along with other traders is often a winning strategy for as it increases the chances of favorable momentum.
+There is also risk of poor profitability when many Forex traders try to exit the same position at the same time.